Nikolaiko/chesstask/README.md

 # chesstask
-Application to solve chess tasks requested from backend
+Application to solve chess tasks requested from backend.
+Backend will be implemented by me during course.